Former Prince Andrew arrested and held for hours on suspicion of misconduct over ties to Epstein

 “Let me state clearly: the law must take its course,’’ the king said.
 “As this process continues, it would not be right for me to comment further on this matter.’’

 The Thames Valley Police force said Mountbatten-Windsor was released Thursday evening, about 11 hours after he was detained at his home in eastern England.
-He was photographed in a car leaving the station near his home on the royal Sandringham Estate.
+He was photographed in a car leaving the police station near the royal Sandringham estate.

-The police force, which covers areas west of London, including Mountbatten-Windsor’s former home, said Thursday that a man in his 60s from Norfolk in eastern England, had been arrested and was in custody.
+The police force, which covers areas west of London, including Mountbatten-Windsor’s former home, said Thursday that a man in his 60s from Norfolk had been arrested and was in custody.
 Police did not identify the suspect, in line with standard procedures in Britain.

-Mountbatten-Windsor, 66, moved to the king’s private estate in Norfolk after he was evicted from his longtime home near the castle earlier this month.
+Mountbatten-Windsor, 66, moved to the king’s private estate in Norfolk after he was evicted from his longtime home near Windsor Castle earlier this month.

 Police previously said they were “assessing” reports that Mountbatten-Windsor sent trade information to Epstein, a wealthy investor and convicted sex offender, in 2010, when the former prince was Britain’s special envoy for international trade.
 Correspondence between the two men was released by the U.S. Justice Department late last month along with millions of pages of documents from the American investigation into Epstein.